NoninterferenceDefining Secrecy and Secure Multi-Execution

 Proof.

-(* the same insecurity proof as for insecure_com1 does the job *)
+(* The same proof as for insecure_com1 does the job *)

 { clear Hc. intros x H. apply xpub_true in H. subst. reflexivity. }